Mullanezhi

-Mullanezhi Neelakandan Namboothiri (1948–2011), popularly known as Mullanezhi, was a Malayalam poet, playwright, lyricist and actor from Thrissur in Kerala state of India.
+Mullanezhi Neelakandan Namboothiri (16 May 1948 – 22 October 2011), known mononymously as Mullanezhi, was an Indian poet, playwright, lyricist and actor from Thrissur.
+He was awarded the Nalapadan Award (Nalapaddan Memorial Cultural Society,Kunnathur, Punnayurkulam) in 1989 for his poem "Naranath Brandhan".
 He was awarded the Kerala Sahitya Akademi Award twice: in 1995 for the drama Samathalam and in 2010 for the poetry collection Kavitha.
 He wrote more than 70 songs for 25 movies and also acted in films like Uppu, Piravi, Kazhakam and Neelathamara.

 Biography

-Mullanezhi was born in Mullanezhi Mana, Avinissery, Ollur on 16 May 1948.
+Mullanezhi was born in Mullanezhi Mana, Ollur, Thrissur on 16 May 1948.
 Though he began to write poems from his childhood, it was Vyloppilli Sreedhara Menon, who discovered the poet in him and guided him in his life and career.
 Vyloppilly was also instrumental in prompting him join for Vidwan course, and thus to become a school teacher.
 He started his career as a teacher from Ramavarmapuram Government High School.
 He voluntarily retired from Government Model Higher Secondary School for Boys, Thrissur on 2004.